baylorhenshaw/gitsync/README.md

 ## Usage
 In order to use GitSync, you must set up your repository correctly.
 For GitSync to recognize and use your repository, you must put all `.sk` files inside of a `/src/` folder on your repository.

+After you have properly set up your configuration and repository, you can run `/sync` every time you want to sync your server!

 ## Configuration

 ### Authentication